taustation-fan/taustation-fan.github.io/README.md

 earn pretty easily.
 With credits, you can pay for things such as hotel rooms, public shuttles for inter-station travel, University courses, and weapons and armor.

+Finally, you can buy your own [private ship](/ships), starting from just 210,000 credits.

 You can earn credits through

 * successful career tasks